sendbird/sendbird-calls-javascript/README.md

 ```

 ## End a call
 A caller can end a call using the `directCall.end()` method.
-The event can be processed via the `directCall.onEnded()` listener.
-The listener is also called/fired when the callee ends the call.
+This event can be processed via the `directCall.onEnded` listener.
+This listener is also triggered when the callee ends the call.

 ```javascript
 // End a call